rgalanakis/hostthedocs/README.rst

 ------------------

-Host the Docs is built with Flask, so it should be easy enough to set up and run, even if you aren't a competent web programmer.
+Host the Docs is built with Flask, so it should be easy enough to set up and run even if you aren't a competent web programmer.
-You don't even have to run Host the Docs with Apache or whatever WSGI server of your choice, even though I recommend it since you're primarily serving static files.
+You don't even have to run Host the Docs with Apache or nginx or whatever, even though I recommend it since you're primarily serving static files.
 ::